cybersol795/git-tutorial/README.md

 [student pack](https://education.github.com/pack) which gives you loads of free access to various web services.
 Notably:

-* Free Github Micro Account (5 Private Repos.
+* Free Github Micro Account (5 private repositories.
 No one else can see your code.)
 * $100 credit for DigitalOcean (web hosting.
 Their cheapest server is $5/month, meaning you get 20 months to do whatever you want with a server.)
 * Free `.me` domain name for a year with Namecheap.

 ## Getting to Work
-### Forking this Repo
+### Forking this Repository
-In the top-right corner of this Github page you should see a button labeled `Fork`.
+In the top-right corner of this Github page, you should see a button labeled `Fork`.
 Click it.

-You now have a perfect copy of this repo that exists on your Github account.
+You now have a perfect copy of this repository that exists on your Github account.
 You can do whatever you want to it.

 *Forking* generally means one of two things: